surfscape/surfscape/src/news/content/new-beginnings.md

 This is our new website, much more polished than any other version we've released, and it will stay that way.
 No more unnecessary redesigns am I right?

-Now, there are lot's of stuff to talk about, from project restructuring, a new face on team, and we are doing and will be doing in the near future.
-This will be (hopefully) answered in this post so let's get to it!
+Now, there are lot's of stuff to talk about, from project restructuring, a new face on the team, and what we are doing and will be doing in the near future.
+This will all be (hopefully) answered in this post, so let's get to it!

 ## Restructuring

-Firstly there has been a lot of changes in the backend, from new upcoming project to the deprecation of others, to a slightly branding redesign and new eyes on the project.
+Firstly there has been a lot of changes in the backend, from new upcoming projects and the deprecation of others, to a slightly branding redesign.

-We've decided to deprecate most of the old SurfScape projects, these include:
+First off, we've decided to deprecate most of our old projects, these include:

 - GameVortex
 - SurfKit